cavaunpeu/willwolf.io-source/content/articles/gaussian-algebra-to-gaussian-processes-part-1.md

     \end{bmatrix}\bigg)
 $$

-*NB: In this case, all 4 "Sigmas" in the 2x2 covariance matrix are scalars.
-If our covariance were bigger, say 31x31, but we still wrote it as we did above, then these 4 "Sigmas" would be *matrices* (with an aggregate size totaling 31x31).*
+*NB: In this case, all 4 "Sigmas" in the 2x2 covariance matrix are floats.
+If our covariance were bigger, say 31x31, then these 4 Sigmas would be **matrices** (with an aggregate size totaling 31x31).*

 What if we wanted to know the distribution over $y$ conditional on $x$ taking on a certain value, e.g. $P(y\vert x > 1)$?